Ex-Michigan head football coach Sherrone Moore charged with home invasion, stalking and breaking and entering

 “I’ve not seen the police report, I’ve not seen discovery, it would be irresponsible for me to comment,” he said after the arraignment.

-During the hearing, Simon said Moore was not a flight risk and is not a danger to the public or the woman involved in the Wednesday incident.
+During the hearing, Simon said Moore was not a flight risk, does not own any weapons and is not a danger to the public or the woman involved in the Wednesday incident.

 Simon said that Moore was taken to a local hospital after his arrest for mental health evaluation, but was not admitted to the hospital and instead turned back over to law enforcement.
 He added that the county’s mental health department evaluated the former football coach on Thursday.